 1. How to bet on basketball

-- Futures and outrights – another popular market where you bet on the championship winner, conference winners, division winners, and MVPs.
+- Futures and outrights: Another popular market where you bet on the championship winner, conference winners, division winners, and MVPs.

 2. What is spread betting in basketball?

-3. What is a moneyline bet in basketball?
+3. What is a money line bet in basketball?

 4. How do odds work in basketball?

-American odds, used mostly in the US and some parts of Canada and are presented as whole numbers.
-These are mostly popular in American football.
-While fractional odds come in fractions like 10/1, 5/7, etc, and decimal odds in decimals such as 2.0, 1.85, etc.
+American odds, used mostly in the United States and some parts of Canada, are presented as whole numbers.
+These are most popular in football.
+Fractional odds come in fractions, like 10/1, 5/7, and decimal odds in decimals such as 2.0, 1.85, etc.

-- Fractional odds – the favorite is represented by the top number being smaller than the bottom number on either side of the fraction, and vice versa for the underdog.
+- Fractional odds: The favorite is represented by the top number being smaller than the bottom number on either side of the fraction and vice versa for the underdog.

-than 2.0, and the favorite less.
+- Decimal odds: These odds show the total money your bet returns, including your initial stake and not just the profit.
+The underdog usually has odds greater than 2.0, and the favorite will have less.
 The odds for the draw are usually higher than 2.0.

 5. How to bet over/under in basketball

-You simply bet on whether the total score of the game will be over or under certain points set by the bookmaker.
-For instance, let’s say the Los Angeles Clippers are playing the Brooklyn Nets and the bookie sets a total of 190.5.
-If the total score is 191 points or more, then the over wins, but if it is lower than 190.5.
+You simply bet on whether the game’s total score will be over or under certain points set by the bookmaker.
+For instance, let’s say the Los Angeles Lakers are playing the Brooklyn Nets, and the sports book sets a total of 190.5.
+If the total score is 191 points or more, the over wins, but the under wins if it is lower than 190.5.